6. Exploring advanced features#

 return str(self.model)

-def CLI_help(self):
+def cli_help(self):

 return str(

-'schema=None, random_seed=1, nn_model: nn.Module = None, optimizer=None, loss_fn=nn.CrossEntropyLoss(), device=("cpu"), lr=1e-3'
+'schema=None, random_seed=1, nn_model: nn.Module = None, optimiser=None, loss_fn=nn.CrossEntropyLoss(), device=("cpu"), lr=1e-3'

 )